Bootstragram/zealit/README.md

 ## Todo
  - option to disable recursion?
- - expose `listSpecialProperty` as an option
+ - option to customize `listSpecialProperty`
- - default option
+ - default/global option
  - test with more node version (v6.7.0 at the moment)
+ - provide source code via github